Skip To Main Content

 Goaltending Coach

-Veteran goaltending coach Elliott Hogue has joined the Waterloo Black Hawks coaching staff ahead of the 2024/25 season.
+Veteran goaltending coach Elliott Hogue joined the Waterloo Black Hawks coaching staff ahead of the 2024/25 season.

 Hogue has spent more than 15 seasons as an assistant coach, goaltending coach, consultant, and scout across the North American Hockey League, Western Hockey League, and USHL.